colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-6.md

 Next, you'll reference the `<canvas>` element that you've added to the page from JavaScript.

 Create a new fie called in the `src` directory called `FrontEnd.js`.
-This is where the majority of the logic of the front-end of the game will be handled from.
+This will handle the front-end logic of the game.

 Add the following code to the file you've just created: